-The launch of the National Interpretation of the P&C Standard 2018 and the Standard for PPI 2019 process, has taken place virtually, beginning the month of February, with some small face-to-face meetings and has been in charge of ACD Consulting led by a multi-professional team
+The launch of the National Interpretation of the RSPO Principles and Criteria 2018 and the Independent Smallholder (ISH) Standard 2019 process took place virtually in February 2021, with face-toface meetings carried out by a multi-professional team of ACD Consulting.

-The process to carry out the IN is based on a broad and participatory model for convening all interested parties, that is, a multi-stakeholder process, in which the P&C of the RSPO 2018 Standard and PPI 2019 are considered and reviewed vis a vis the legal and regulatory framework of the country, as well as the Ecuadorian cultural context and the particularities of both fresh fruit producers and processing plants.
+The process to carry out the NI is based on a broad and participatory model for convening all interested parties, that is, a multi-stakeholder process, in which the P&C of the RSPO 2018 Standard and ISH Standard 2019 are considered and reviewed vis a vis the legal and regulatory framework of the country, as well as the Ecuadorian cultural context and the particularities of both fresh fruit producers and processing plants.
 The steps that were defined are the following:

-- a) Creation of the Working Group and Working Subgroups - b) Definition of Work Methodology and explanation of the process to be carried out. - c) Explanation of the coordination and Technical Secretarial of the process by Ancupa and Propalma, and ACD Consulting acting as facilitator. - d) Development of work sessions by thematic subgroups. - e) Formulation of the First Version of the National Interpretation (V. 1.1) for the Public Consultation Process
+- a.
+Creation of the Working Group and Working Subgroups - b.
+Definition of Work Methodology and explanation of the process to be carried out. - c.
+Explanation of the coordination and Technical Secretariat of the process by ANCUPA and PROPALMA, and ACD Consulting acting as facilitator. - d.
+Development of work sessions by thematic subgroups. - e.
+Formulation of the First Version of the National Interpretation (V. 1.1) for the Public Consultation Process